Dansby Swanson Player Props: Cubs vs. Giants

 Giants Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.

-- The Giants have the 13th-ranked team ERA among all league pitching staffs (4.08).
+- The Giants have a 4.08 team ERA that ranks 13th across all MLB pitching staffs.

-- Giants pitchers combine to give up 67 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Giants pitchers combine to allow 69 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Giants are sending Brebbia (2-0) out for his sixth start of the season.
-He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.
+- Brebbia (2-0 with a 3.37 ERA and 34 strikeouts in 26 2/3 innings pitched) makes the start for the Giants, his seventh of the season.

-- In his most recent appearance on Wednesday, the right-hander threw one scoreless inning against the Colorado Rockies while surrendering two hits.
+- The righty last appeared on Saturday against the Chicago Cubs, when he threw two scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.